 Federer had the advantage in the shortest and more extended exchanges, hitting more winners than Lleyton and the same number of unforced errors to wrap up the triumph in just over two hours.
-The Aussie wasted game points in the opening service game to suffer a break and experience a massive setback, pulling tbe break back at 15 in the very next game to get back on the positive side of the scoreboard.
+The Aussie wasted game points in the opening service game to suffer a break and experience a massive setback, pulling it back at 15 in the next game to return on the positive side of the scoreboard.